brainiacsloth/brightTVAnalytics/README.md

 The MIRO plan provided a clear roadmap that ensured all data analysis steps aligned with BrightTV’s strategic goal of subscription growth.

 ---

-## 🚀 Outcomes
-With both datasets cleaned and transformed, the foundation is now set to:

-- Identify **when and what users are watching**
-- Connect **demographics to viewing habits**
-- Spot **patterns across days, times, and content categories**

-These structured insights will directly support BrightTV in designing content strategies and initiatives aimed at increasing user engagement and growing the subscription base.